imposter syndrome meaning

 Seek out professional help

-Understanding that imposter syndrome can be quite deep-rooted and in some cases resistant to self-help, you may want to seek out mental health services from trained professionals in order to overcome feelings of unworthiness or perceived fraudulence and pursue healthy self-growth in work-related environments.
+Understanding that imposter syndrome can be quite deep-rooted and in some cases resistant to self-help, you may want to seek out mental health services from trained professionals to overcome feelings of unworthiness or perceived fraudulence and pursue healthy self-growth in work-related environments.

 References